KarthikNa-nd/reset_device_scripts/README.md

 - `-d` or `--devices`: Provide a comma-separated list of devices.
 - `-c` or `--csv`: Provide a CSV file with device information.
 - `-s` or `--save`: Save the output to an Excel file.
+- `--no-table`: Stops the creation of a persistent table at the end

 ### Examples